LevkoBe/agario/docs/game-summary.md

 ### **Game Objects:**

 - **Junk:** Scattered pieces consumed by robots to grow.
-- **Robots:** Evolve by consuming junk and other robots, gaining size, strength, and tools (e.g., guns, magnets, chips, teleports, transformers, etc).
+- **Robots:** Evolve by consuming junk and destroyed robots, gaining size, strength, and tools (e.g., guns, magnets, chips, teleports, transformers, etc).
 - **Immovable Objects:** Fixed structures, like bases and walls, which can be destroyed.

 ---